 You may also opt to spice up your lawn with fly repellant plants and herbs.

 Pyrethrum spray is a great way to rid your garage of flies.
-Since pyrethrum spray comprises chrysanthemum roseum, which is great for pest management, it helps curb many pests within your garage.
+Since pyrethrum spray comprises chrysanthemum roseum, which is excellent for pest management, it helps curb many pests within your garage.

 However, pyrethrum spray breaks down fast when exposed to heat and light.
 It is ideal for spraying the pyrethrum early in the morning or late in the evening, thus harnessing its maximum pest control capacity.

-Next, prick some holes on the paper to allow the flies to enter into the bottle.
+Next, make some holes on the paper to allow the flies to enter the bottle.
 Once inside, the flies will get submerged in the solution and, in turn, drown.

 Besides its intoxicating purpose, vodka serves as a great repellent for flies.
-However, you don’t have to invest many dollars into a bottle for combating flies.
+However, you don’t have to invest many dollars into a bottle to combat flies.

 For this, douse some bags in vodka and spread them around your garage.
 Since flies detest the smell of vodka, they reduce in numbers, thus resulting in lower reproduction.

 What We Like About This Solution